philippgille/hello-netcoreapp/README.md

 You can create the *FDD*, *SCD*, *Docker image*, *Chocolatey package* and *AppImage* locally as well.

-- For building an FDD and SCD you need to have *either* the .NET Core SDK *or* Docker installed
+- For building the FDDs and SCDs you need to have *either* the .NET Core SDK *or* Docker installed
+    - Building the FDDs for .NET Framework 4.5.1 and 4.6.1 requires Windows
 - For building the Docker image you need to have Docker installed
 - For building the Chocolatey package you need to use Windows and have Chocolatey installed
 - For building the AppImage you need to *either* use Linux *or* have Docker installed